Short Trips: Companions

 The rift in the Vortex last seen in Time of the Daleks was caused by "the paradoxical interaction of two paravertical chronostreams further complicated by three retro-temporal augmented causal feedback loops.

 Continuity: The Doctor describes Shakespeare as one of the finest writers and most atrocious spellers of any age.
-He got the commission to write Hamlet and The Merry Wives of Windsor on the same day, and sprained his wrist in the rush to write both. (see City of Death), Charley says that Shakespeare was a functioning alcoholic from the age of eight.
+He got the commission to write Hamlet and The Merry Wives of Windsor on the same day, and sprained his wrist in the rush to write both (see City of Death), Charley says that Shakespeare was a functioning alcoholic from the age of eight.
 When the Doctor drops Shakespeare off back in his own time, he gives him a list of things not to mention in his plays, including Daleks, Walter Raleigh (at least before Shakespeare meets actually him), cigars (until Raleigh brings tobacco to England), and the fact that he has read half of his plays before he actually wrote them.
 The list ends up in the Braxiatel Collection, along with the "disputed Scarlioni Hamlet manuscript".
 The Doctor claims to have actually written all the best bits of Hamlet, rather than just transcribing what Shakespeare dictated.

 "Loom Auntie Flavia" (The Five Doctors) wrote Tales from the Matrix - True Stories from TARDIS Logs Retold for Time Tots (Shada), was published by Panopticon Press in 6803.8 Rassilon Era.
 A copy became part of the Wigner Heisenberg Collection, The Mobile Library, Talking Books Section.
 There was once a fashion for having friends on Gallifrey, which the older cousins of the Time Tots Flavia writes for might remember.
 [Some] TARDISes come with an Ionic Column factory preset for their chameleon circuits (a reference to the Master's TARDIS in Castrovalva, Logopolis and Planet of Fire).
 President Pandak's kittens once got tangled up in Mobius twine (Pandak was mentioned in The Deadly Assassin His kittens may the same cats that accidentally got eaten by one of the Rani's experiments - The Mark of the Rani)..
+She mentions that the Doctor explaining everything to everyone broke fifteen universal laws of time and two local statutes.

 Cricket is the Earth's planetary sport, despite humans being the worst players of it in the galaxy.
 Homer, the author of The Iliad, was blind.